richardgaus/gen-ai-mental-health-review/README.md

 ## Overview

-This repository contains the code and data for a **Gaus et al.: A Scoping Review of Generative AI in Mental Health Support**.
+This repository contains the code and data for **Gaus et al.: A Scoping Review of Generative AI in Mental Health Support**.

 ## Installation